Jodosoft/Libraries/README.md

 ## 6.1.
 Random variants

 Provides a specification for randomly generating objects based on variants (categories).
-This feature is used extensively in the Jodo unit testing libraries to ensure that test cover a variety of scenarios.
+This feature is used extensively by the Jodo unit testing libraries to ensure that tests cover a variety of scenarios.
 Although the exact definition of each variant is left to the implementor, the following table serves as a guide:

 <table>
     <tr>